 Why was your credit union created?
 What is your mission?
 Why is that important and who is it for?

-What are the behaviors that your best employees exhibit?
-What are the things that won’t be tolerated?
+Consider as well, which behaviors do your best employees exhibit?
+What won’t be tolerated?
 What is it like to be an employee at your credit union?

 This is where the fun begins.
-Take the big picture and tie it into your credit union strategic planning process.
+Take the big picture and tie it into your credit union’s strategic planning process.

 Make a list of priorities and action plans that align with your vision.
 Prioritize the key items and build a timeline, goals, and measurements.

-Build a communication plan to board members, employees, and members that will make sure everyone knows what is coming, where you are going, and how you will know when you get there.
+Build a communication plan to board members, employees, and members.
+It should let everyone know what’s coming, where you’re going, and how you’ll know when you get there.